whisthq/whist/client-applications/README.md

 The Electron "renderer" process runs in a web browser environment.
 You'll feel right at home if you have web dev experience, as the renderer process has an identical API to Google Chrome.
 The renderer process is fully capable of performing HTTP requests and bundling NodeJS dependencies, and many applications rely on it for much of their functionality.

-However, the Fractal client application uses the renderer very minimally.
+However, the Whist client application uses the renderer very minimally.
 As an architectural decision, we've decided to keep the renderer process as "dumb" as possible.
 It holds very little logic or state, and is essentially a "view" layer for the main process.

 Applications can become tricky to manage when there's two "brains".
 It becomes unclear what computation should happen where, and keeping state in sync becomes a major challenge.
 Because the renderer process has no ability to launch child process, manage windows, or work with the filesystem, we decided to make the main process the "brain" of the app.